1979–80 New York Islanders season

 The 1979–80 New York Islanders season was the eighth season in the franchise's history.
 During the season, the Islanders dropped below the 100-point mark for the first time in five years, earning only 91 points.

 Before the playoffs, Torrey made the difficult decision to trade longtime and popular veterans Billy Harris and defenseman Dave Lewis to the Los Angeles Kings for second line center Butch Goring.
 Goring is often called the "final piece of the puzzle": a strong two-way player, his presence on the second line ensured that opponents would no longer be able to focus their defensive efforts on the Isles' first line of Bossy, Trottier and Clark Gillies.
 Contributions from new teammates, such as wingers Duane Sutter and Anders Kallur and stay-at-home defensemen Gord Lane and Ken Morrow (the latter fresh off a gold medal win at the 1980 Olympics), also figured prominently in the Islanders' playoff success.

 Offseason

-Clark Gillies resigns the team captaincy and is replaced by defenceman Denis Potvin.
+Clark Gillies resigns the team captaincy and is replaced by defenseman Denis Potvin.